oct0pus8winner/DockerEnvironmentToDeployRos1OnWindows10/README.md

 # DockerEnvironmentToDeployRos1OnWindows10
 For generating container from dockerfile to run roscore, rosrun, and rviz.

+After generating this repository, I thought that you should use image of ros:noetic-desktop-full...

 # My Environment

 - CPU : Intel(R) Core(TM) i9-9900k CPU @ 3.60GHz